 All these pickup specs can be confusing, but knowing about the key constituents will help you to make more informed choices when you decide it’s time to upgrade.

 Well, that’s all of the necessary theory covered, the shopping list has been written and it’s time to apply a bit of ageing before loading up the pickguard and hooking everything up.
-Check out the next instalment of our DIY Workshop to see how it all turns out.

 • Pickguard Groovy Guitars www.groovy-guitars.com